iyves/mood-music/README.md

 2. We calculate a color for each song
 3. Visualize your data!

-This project uses an express backend, bootstrap frontend, and apis such as Spotify and d3.
+This project uses an express backend, bootstrap frontend, and the Spotify api.

 ## TODO